Camilla not bored at ceremony, insists Games president

-Gold Coast, Australia, April 5, 2018 (AFP) - - Commonwealth Games organisers defended Prince Charles's wife Camilla on Thursday after criticism that she looked bored at the opening ceremony.
+Gold Coast (Australia) (AFP) - Commonwealth Games organisers defended Prince Charles's wife Camilla on Thursday after criticism that she looked bored at the opening ceremony.

 Games president Louise Martin said Camilla was "shattered" after a long plane journey and official duties, but denied that she was "tired and disinterested".